MichaHofft/notes/export-import-table.md

 `Act in hierarchy`: By default, all SubmodelElements of all hierarchy levels will be exported into one table; the `%depth%` placeholder will render the numerical hierarchy depth, the `%indent%` placeholder will arespective sequence of `~` characters to visually care for an indent.
 If set, this option will split the elements in multiple table, each for one changing hierarchy level.
+After a table, a number of `gap` empty sections/ paragraphs are inserted in the generated document to delimit the tables.

 `Replace failed matches`: if an placholder could not be filled with content, it is left as normal ascii text within the cell.
 This holds also true for mispelled placeholders.
 If the option is set,